dwightjack/yuzu/docs/packages/yuzu/README.md

 }
 ```

-The function associated to `content` will receive the parent state and the child instance reference as first and second argument.
+The function associated to `content` will receive the parent state and the child instance reference as arguments.

 #### 1 to 1 Computed State

-`Component` is not able to guess which properties are involved during the computation so it will listen for every state change and propagate that change to the child component.
+`Component` is not able to guess which properties are involved during the computation so it will listen for every state change and re-compute the child state.

-While this is pretty fine (and necessary) when computing a state property from multiple parent's state properties, it could raise edge cases and performance issues.
+While this is pretty fine (and necessary) when computing a state property from multiple parent's state properties, it could raise edge cases and performance issues due to unwanted function executions.

 To mitigate this problem you can leverage the special `from>to`syntax to create a one to one mapping between child and parent properties: